andrei0x309/yup-live-chrome-extension/README.md

 - Chrome notification at login.
 - Light and dark theme.
-- Optinally enable or disable notification system.
+- Optionally enable or disable the notification system.
-- Opt-in notification for reward.
+- Opt-in notification setting for reward.
-- Opt-in notification for refill.
+- Opt-in notification setting at actions refill.
-- Optinally enable a overlay for all websites to easely rate on mobile.
+- Optionally enable an overlay for all websites for an easy rating on mobile.

 ## Screenshots